open-mmlab/OpenPCDet/README.md

-# OpenLidarPercept
+# OpenLidarPerceptron

 ## Introduction
-`OpenLidarPercept` is an open source project for LiDAR-based 3D scene perception.
+`OpenLidarPerceptron` is an open source project for LiDAR-based 3D scene perception.
-As of now, it mainly consists of `PCDet` toolbox for 3D object detection from point cloud.
+As of now, it mainly consists of `PCDet` toolbox for 3D object detection from point cloud, and we are going to support LiDAR segmentation and odometry in the next phase.

 ### What does `PCDet` toolbox do?